esphome/esphome-docs/components/sprinkler.rst

     multiplied by this value to determine the run duration for the valve, thus allowing the run duration for all valves/zones to be proportionally increased or decreased as desired.
   - **valve_switch** (**Required**, :ref:`Switch <config-switch>`): This is the :ref:`switch <config-switch>`
     component to be used to control the valve that operates the given section or zone of the sprinkler system.
-    *It is not recommended to expose this switch to the front end.*
+Typically this would be a :doc:`GPIO switch <switch/gpio>` wired to control a relay or other switching device which in turn would activate the respective valve. *It is not recommended to expose this switch to the front end.*

 .. _sprinkler-controller-actions: